 Develop Lead Generation Offers for Each Segment

-For IT solution providers to be really successful with lead generation and Inbound marketing, you have to be able to combine content with context.
+For IT solution providers to succeed with lead generation and Inbound marketing, they have to combine content with context.

 Let’s say you’re developing an in-house corporate training program on Office 365.
 In order for its marketing content to be successful, you need to know (a) who that content is for (Charlie CFO, Tom Techie, or Paula Purchasing Manager) and (b) where that person is in the buyer’s journey.